-It is important to introduce the speaker and nature of the event to your students.
-On the day, please be sure to review the introduction with your speaker if possible.
+It is important to introduce the speaker and nature of the event to your students on the day.
+On the day, Please be sure to review the introduction with your speaker prior to the event, ideally in your planning phone call.
 A template introduction can be found in our on the day hosting guide.